If you’re looking for information relating to COVID-19, please visit these links. We hope you find them helpful.

 - Wash your hands often.
 To protect others in your household from getting sick, lather up with soap and wash for at least a full minute.
 A facemask will also help stop the spread.

 - Talk to your doc.
 There are several antiviral drugs that your physician can prescribe to shorten the length of your illness by 1 or 2 days and lessen the severity of your symptoms.
 These medications may be beneficial especially to those who are at higher risk of having complications due to the flu.
-They include young children, adults over the age of 65 and those with medical conditions such as diabetes, heart disease and asthma.
+They include young children, adults over the age of 65 and those with medical conditions such as diabetes, heart disease, and asthma.
 The drugs are most effective when taken within 2 days of becoming ill.

 - Cover your nose and mouth with a tissue when you sneeze or cough.
 As many as 19,500 flu viruses can be expelled with just one sneeze.
 Then throw the tissue in the trash.

 - Keep hydrated.
-Sipping water or tea will help thin mucus secretions in the lungs so you’ll breathe a bit easier.
+Sipping water or tea will help thin mucous secretions in the lungs so you’ll breathe a bit easier.
 Add a touch of honey to warm water and tea to take advantage of its antioxidant powers and soothe your throat.

 - Use a pain reliever recommended by your doctor or pharmacist to ease aches and pains that come with flu.